-Thomas Aquinas: The Great and Universal Teacher « Catholic Insight
+Thomas Aquinas: The Common and Universal Doctor « Catholic Insight

 If it has been necessary from time to time to intervene on this question, to reiterate the value of the Angelic Doctor’s insights and insist on the study of his thought, this has been because the Magisterium’s directives have not always been followed with the readiness one would wish.
 In the years after the Second Vatican Council, many Catholic faculties were in some ways impoverished by a diminished sense of the importance of the study not just of Scholastic philosophy but more generally of the study of philosophy itself.
 I cannot fail to note with surprise and displeasure that this lack of interest in the study of philosophy is shared by not a few theologians.

 At the same time, Thomas was also a great mystic and poet, composing the Office for Corpus Christi – the Pange Lingua, Adoro Te Devote, O Salutaris, and a number of other timeless, divine hymns flowed from his soul while on retreat in the great mountain-top cathedral at Orvieto.
-He once declared that he had learned more at the foot of the Cross than from all the books he had ever read – and we read quite a few.
+He once declared that he had learned more at the foot of the Cross than from all the books he had ever read – and he read quite a few.
 A man rapt in God, totally given, to whom we owe more than we could ever imagine.

+Thomas stopped writing after a vision on the feast of Saint Nicholas, December 6th, 1273, after which he declared ‘all I have written seems to be as straw’.
+He wrote no more, until his death on March 7, 1294, on his way to the Second Council of Lyons.
+Before breathing his last, he offered a final gift, a commentary on the Song of Songs for the Cistercian monks at Fossanuova who had cared for him, and in whose monastery he went to God, perhaps as innocent as he was on his baptismal day.

+He was canonized by Pope John XXII in 1323, fifty years after his death (soon, in those days).
+When someone objected that his life did not display the expected external wonders of a saint, one of the cardinals retorted: Tot miraculis, quot articulis: ‘There are as many miracles, as there are articles‘.
+Just so.

+Pope Saint Pius V (a fellow Dominican) declared Thomas a doctor of the Church on this day, January 28th, 1567, the same day his relics had been transferred to the Church of the Jacobins in Toulouse in 1369 where they rest to this day (even if the building, alas, is no longer a church).

-So follow the great advice of the great Pope, and all of the Church’s Magisterium: Delve a little into the mind of the great Thomas, and say a prayer for all those trying to get the truth across to a world so immersed in falsity.
-We could use a lot more of his precision and clarity to cut through the fog around us.
+We should follow the great advice of the great Pope, and all of the Church’s Magisterium.
+The novelist Flannery O’Connor said that she read one article before bed each night.
+Not a bad way to end the day.
+One way or the other, delve a little into the mind of the great Thomas, and say a prayer for all those trying to get the truth across to a world so immersed in falsity.
+We could use a lot more of his precision and clarity to cut through the current obfuscatory and mendacious fog.
+The truth will indeed set us free.